karen-olson/Serververse/readme.md

 ### Making a Request

-There are many ways you can make a request to the server.

-#### Request Using Netcat

 To make requests using netcat, enter ``nc <url>`` in the terminal.
 To disconnect from the server when using netcat, enter CTRL+C or CTRL+D in the terminal.

-## Future Implementation

-- Create an HTTP server using this project as the starting point.